How to Renew a Motorcycle License in Arizona

 Out-of-state residents are granted a grace period of 30-days if they are absent at the time of the renewal.
 Similarly, active military members are not required to renew motorcycle licenses for six months after being discharged from service.

-NOTE: Arizona recently updated the motorbike license expiration age from 60 to 65.
+Furthermore, Arizona recently updated the motorbike license expiration age from 60 to 65 years of age.
 If you hold a Class M license that expires when you turn 60 years of age, you may request a replacement to reflect the new expiration date.
 However, you are not required to renew your license when you turn 65 years of age.

 Eligibility for Motorcycle License Renewal in Arizona